-Chaitra Navratri usually falls in the month of March or April and marks the first day of the Hindu Luni-Solar calendar.
+Chaitra Navratri falls in the month of March or April and marks the first day of the Hindu Luni-Solar calendar.
+This year, Chaitra Navratri begins on 13th April, 2021 and continues till 20th April, 2021.
 Undeniably, Navratri is one the biggest Hindu festivals celebrated across the nation with great fervor and enthusiasm.
 However, Chaitra Navratri is more popular across the Northern part of the country.
 Navratri stands for 'nine nights', each dedicated to the nine forms of Goddess Durga - Shailputri, Brahmacharini, Chandraghanta, Kushmanda, Skandmata, Katyayani, Kaalratri, Mahagauri and Siddhidatri.
 People celebrate the festival by fasting and worshiping the nine forms of the goddess.
 While some people fast for all nine days, others observe the fast for the first and the last day to celebrate the onset and the end of the holy period.

 People avoid non-vegetarian food or consumption of alcohol or tobacco during Navratras.
 Ashtami, the eighth day of the nine-day long festival holds great importance for the devotees.
 Most people break their fast on this day as opposed to many others who put an end to their fast on the ninth day called Navami.
 Those who break their fast on this day clean their houses early in the morning, take shower and worship the goddess.
 Devotees offer a bhog of kala chana, halwa and puri to nine young girls as a gesture of offering home-cooked bhog to the nine avatars.
 Most families then undertake a holy yagya practice to thank all gods, seek their blessings and mark the end of Navratri